Tanweth/Poll-Box/README.md

 You can also ask for support (bug-related or not) in the release thread: http://community.mybb.com/thread-145875.html

 Changelog

+* 2.0.2
+	* Changed the way the total votes are displayed on the ASB Edition and compact layout, since it tended to take up two lines when the vote count reached double digits after the 2.0.1 edits.
+	* Added an install routine that controls settings to the Standard Edition.
+This way you can deactivate it for an update without losing your custom settings.

 * 2.0.1 - Made the ASB sidebox (or compact version on Standard) scale better to lower widths:
 	* The width of the pollbars is now smaller on the compact version (Standard), and dynamically adjusts to the width of the sidebox (ASB).